FROM 69,990 ISK

 Number of people: maximum 11 people, minimum 2 people.

-Level of difficulty: Moderate to hard (6 hour ice cave tour, including glacier hike to get to the ice cave)
+Level of difficulty: Moderate (1 hour glacier hike to get to the ice cave, read more below)

 Minimum age: 12 years old